 - Boot files get lost or corrupted.

-- Operating system on boot disk corrupted.
+- The operating system on boot disk corrupted.

 These are all possible causes we found, which could guide us to fix the issue.